dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 So it can be configured to have tool calls to multiple different scopes.

 That base function might just be a search function and a load function ? search for mcp servers, search for repos, then load ?  or load would be just start a new direct mcp server ?

+connecting to the mcp web server should use query params to provide scope, and then list the napps it wants too, also allowed tools arrays too.

+connecting to the mcp virtual server is what happens internally.

+root host should be scoped to home repo, not no scope and just have functions in the host ? setScope is definitely an exposable state.

+So basically if you know the params of the server ahead of time, you can connect directly to it, otherwise you need to use the navigation tools.

+set scope tool would switch what the default mcp server was targinetting as scope ? otherwise you have to include scope in every call, which seems a bit much to ask in the default case with a dumb cheap model.
+Yes, web client defaults to actor home repo as bound scope against which all functions are called.